 Sometimes walking out, or being walked away from, means that we experience other losses.
 Sometimes people leave our lives in solidarity, and other times, it’s a beloved pet that is a casualty of your breakup.

 If you live inside ‘how you always thought it would be’ and refuse to reframe your expectations, you are going to be stuck in neutral.

 Instead, look at this as the chance to redesign your plan for your life in an incredible way you never thought possible under the constraints of your last situation.

 Change in other areas

-Physically stress, and trauma greatly affects our bodies; once that falls away, you can expect:
+Physical stress, and trauma greatly affects our bodies.
+Once stress is managed, you can expect: